Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

 \subsection{Group-subgroup pair graphs}

 The following generalization of Cayley graphs was introduced in \cite{Reyes-Bustos16}.
 Let $\Ga$ be a group, $\Si$ a subgroup of $\Ga$, and $S$ a subset of $\Ga$ such that $S \cap \Si$ is closed under taking inverse elements.
-The \emph{group-subgroup pair graph} (or a \emph{pair-graph}) $\Cay(\Ga, \Si, S)$ is the graph with vertex set $\Ga$ and edges $\{x, xs\}$ for $x \in \Si$ and $s \in S$.
-Obviously, $\Cay(\Ga, \Ga, S)$ is the usual Cayley graph $\Cay(\Ga, S)$.
-In \cite{Reyes-Bustos16}, Reyes-Bustos investigated several combinatorial properties of pair-graphs and determined some of the eigenvalues of $\Cay(\Ga, \Si, S)$, including the largest eigenvalue.
+The \emph{group-subgroup pair graph} (or \emph{pair-graph}) $\Cay(\Ga, \Si, S)$ is the graph with vertex set $\Ga$ and edges $\{x, xs\}$ for $x \in \Si$ and $s \in S$.
+Obviously, the subgraph of $\Cay(\Ga, \Si, S)$ induced by $\Si$ is the Cayley graph $\Cay(\Si, S \cap \Si)$, and in particular $\Cay(\Ga, \Ga, S)$ is the Cayley graph $\Cay(\Ga, S)$.
+In \cite{Reyes-Bustos16}, Reyes-Bustos investigated several combinatorial properties of pair-graphs and determined some eigenvalues of $\Cay(\Ga, \Si, S)$, including the largest eigenvalue.
 Among others the following result was proved in \cite{Reyes-Bustos16}.